laissez-faire-btc/safe-redaction/BIP.md

 Redaction Statements are stored in OP_RETURN data.
 This BIP disallows some specific OP_RETURN output scripts.

-This BIP changes the interpretation of OP_RETURN outputs from one (1) to three (3) separate categories:
+This BIP changes the interpretation of OP_RETURN outputs separating them into three categories:

 Category 1: a valid Redaction Statement.
 If the data embedded in OP_RETURN starts with the well known magic number `<uuid>`, and if the Redaction Statement is well formed and represents true facts about a safe redaction, then this is a valid output.